 Wahi tapu are taonga of Maori, acknowledged as such in article 2 of the Treaty.
-The role of the department and Historic Places Trust in the 'partnership' is not a decision making role or being re-affirms the traditional and Treaty rights of tangata whenua to control and protect their own wahi tapu and requires the Department of Conservation and other of its agents concerned in the management of national and cultural resources to give practical effect to this commitment."p292
+The role of the department and Historic Places Trust in the 'partnership' is not a decision making role or being 'included' in what is not theirs.
+Rather, it is to assist Te Roroa by the provision of services and advice when they are sought, to enable them to protect and care for the wahi tapu." p291 re-affirms the traditional and Treaty rights of tangata whenua to control and protect their own wahi tapu and requires the Department of Conservation and other of its agents concerned in the management of national and cultural resources to give practical effect to this commitment." p 292